James Grover McDonald: Ambassador to Israel

 In early February 1949, his position was upgraded to full Ambassador.

-He strongly opposed the U.S. Government's refusal to recognise Israel's occupancy of Jerusalem.
+He strongly opposed the U.S. Government's refusal to recognise Israel's occupation of Jerusalem.
 His request to the State Department for permission to attend the opening session of the first Knesset in Jerusalem was turned down.
 He used his position to avoid any highlighting of this policy.
 On 29 July 1950, he broke the ban on conducting official business in the city when he held a meeting with David Ben-Gurion to discuss the outbreak of the Korean War.

 He protested to the State Department when, in June 1949, President Truman criticised Israel and threatened sanctions following announcements that Israel might annex the Gaza Strip.
 In November 1948 he lobbied the State Department in favour of Israel's membership of the United Nations.
 He was also active in getting Menachem Begin a visitor's visa to enter the U.S. reversing the ban on members of terror organisations entering the country.

 He campaigned for a U.S. loan for the upgrading of Haifa harbour and was involved in the first formal commercial agreement between the two countries — the 1950 Israel–US air treaty.

 He held two meetings with Pope Pius XII at which he argued for Papal recognition of Israel which was being withheld.

-Following the publication of his book, My mission in Israel.
-1948–1951, a complimentary copy was sent to every Rabbi in the United States.
+Following the publication of his book, My Mission in Israel 1948–1951, a complimentary copy was sent to every Rabbi in the United States.

 Back in the U.S., he added his name to the list of Zionist groups, 23 October 1953, which issued a statement condemning the threat to cut off aid during the crisis over diverting water from the Jordan River.